Purim

 Other customs include wearing masks and costumes, public celebrations and parades (Adloyada), eating hamantashen, and drinking wine.

 According to the Hebrew calendar, Purim is celebrated annually on the 14th day of the Hebrew month of Adar (and it is celebrated in Adar II in Hebrew leap years, which occur 7 times in every 19 years), the day following the victory of the Jews over their enemies, the 13th of Adar, a date now observed in most years with the fast of Esther.

 In cities that were protected by a surrounding wall at the time of Joshua, Purim is celebrated on the 15th of the month of Adar on what is known as Shushan Purim, since fighting in the walled city of Shushan continued through the 14th day of Adar.
-Today, only in Jerusalem is Purim observed on the 15th, and in several other biblical settlements (such as Hebron and Shilo) it is celebrated on both dates because of doubts regarding their status as cities surrounded by a wall since the days of Joshua.
-Some also celebrate both in Prague and Baghdad.
+Today, only in Jerusalem is Purim observed on the 15th, and in several other biblical settlements (such as Hebron and Tiberias) it is celebrated on both dates because of doubts regarding their status as cities surrounded by a wall since the days of Joshua.
+Small minorities also celebrate both in other ancient Israeli cities as well as several cities outside Israel including Prague, Damascus, İzmir, and Baghdad.